 Petitions for general appeals that relate to policies on admissions, readmission after academic dismissal, graduation requirements, grades and credit, repetition of courses, academic renewal, or withdrawals, etc., should be directed to the Admissions and Records Office.
-The Academic Standards Committee convenes every two weeks to review petitions.
+The Academic Standards Committee convenes monthly to review petitions.